hujhax/austin-improv-wiki/Help/Contents.md

 (Also, [[Performers/Courtney Hopkin|Courtney Hopkin]], [[Performers/Asaf Ronen|Asaf Ronen]] and [[Performers/Kaci Beeler|Kaci Beeler]] are cool with having their poster designs on the AIC Wiki, under those same conditions.)

-**I want both "Hideout Theatre" and "The Hideout Theatre" to link to the same information -- does this mean I need to make two copies of the Hideout page?**<br/>
+<b>I want both "Hideout Theatre" and "The Hideout Theatre" to link to the same information -- does this mean I need to make two copies of the Hideout page?</b><br/>
 Fortunately, no.  You would handle this with something called ["redirects"](http://www.mediawiki.org/wiki/Help:Redirects).
 In this case, we've created a page for [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 Then we created a page called [[Theatres/Hideout Theatre|Hideout Theatre]] that only contains the following text:
  <nowiki>#REDIRECT </nowiki>[[The Hideout Theatre]]<nowiki></nowiki>
 That means that all the [[Theatres/Hideout Theatre|Hideout Theatre]] page does is "redirect" to [[Theatres/The Hideout Theatre|The Hideout Theatre]].